-If your bunny does not take to using the litter tray in the new place you have situated it and instead starts an alternative spot in the room it may be easier to move the litter tray there if it's not inconvenient.
-Your bunny may have had a preference for a particular spot for some reason and you may be fighting this if you don't go with their choice.
+If your bunny does not take to using the litter tray in the new place and instead repeatedly goes to a different spot in the room it may be easier to move the litter tray there if it's not inconvenient.

 Bunnies can be very stubborn.
 If your bunny keeps going back to the original spot you may need to move the litter tray back there or keep both of them.